rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Job 41:34"
     He beholdeth all high things: he is  king over all the children of pride.

+An indirect reference to Satan,

+!!! quote "Isaiah 27:1"
+    In that day the LORD with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.

+!!! quote "Revelation 12:3-4"
+    And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
+    And his tail drew the third part of the stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.

 Leviathan is referenced as the force behind worldly powers, king over all the children of pride.

 !!! quote "Isaiah 27:1"